Job 30:3

 You stay on it by continuing to confess your sins whenever necessary, probably

 daily.
 Asking for forgiveness is part of the Lords prayer.
+Notice the phrase

-eyes.
-What we see can lead us astray, if we react to it with our
+we see can lead us astray, if we react to it with our selfish human nature.
+And

-selfish human nature.
-And so we have to be diligent and careful with what we
+so we have to be diligent and careful with what we look at and how we react to

 In the last phrase of verse 7 Job said, if any blot hath cleaved to mine hands.
-You do not want to be
+You do

-walking around with guilt hanging over you because of unconfessed sin.
-Because
+not want to be walking around with guilt hanging over you because of

-a holy God controls His kingdom, that would put you in a very dangerous place
+unconfessed sin.
+Because a holy God controls His kingdom, that would put you in

-in life.
-Repent and confess before the consequences fall upon you.
+a very dangerous place in life.
+Repent and confess before the consequences fall

 Job said in verse 9, If

-laid wait at my neighbour's door.
+mine heart have been deceived by a woman, or if I have laid wait at my neighbour's door.
 Why is adultery such a great sin?
-For

-would forsake all others.
+you would forsake all others.
 Does your word mean something or does it not?
 God

 keeps His promises.
 For another thing, the marriage between a man and a woman